The hills have ideologies

 A feature essay on the legacy of Masao Adachi’s 1969 film A.K.A.
 Serial Killer for 4A Centre for Contemporary Asian Art in Sydney

-Conor Bateman is a writer, video editor, film programmer, and the managing editor of 4:3, an independent online film magazine.
-His writing has been published in RealTime, The Lifted Brow, Senses of Cinema and more, and his video work has been screened at UQ Gallery and the Monash University Museum of Art.
+His writing has been published in RealTime, The Lifted Brow, Senses of Cinema and more, and his video work has been screened at ACMI, UQ Gallery and the Monash University Museum of Art.
+He also works in digital video for ABC Arts and previously has worked for Sydney Film Festival and SBS.

 A feature essay on the legacy of Masao Adachi’s 1969 film A.K.A.
 Serial Killer for 4A Centre for Contemporary Asian Art in Sydney